When it comes down to it, we run a lot of cables in the world of lighting.

 Data one way, power the other, and all of it needs to be safe, but at the same time, taking care of our cables that are not cheap themselves.

-On one hand, you want to be safe and make sure all of your cables are tame, but on the other hand, proper gaffer’s tape is expensive and it’s kind of a pain to tape down every single cable – so what’s a lighting person to do?
+On one hand, you want to be safe and make sure all of your cables are tame, but on the other hand, the brand-name gaffer’s tape is expensive and it’s kind of a pain to tape down every single cable – so what’s a lighting person to do?

 When Do I Tape?